nyamburamburu-cloud/dsc-v3-tableau-dashboard-basics/README.md

     </center> </div>
 <br>

-## Device Type Card
+## Format Dashboard Layout with the Device Type Card
 One of the benefits of Tableau is that is allows you to easily create visualizations that improve the experience of your end user.
 In today's business environment, users are often trying to gain insights on the go and like to use mobile devices to interact with dashboards on Tableau.

-To facilitate use with mobile devices, Tableau has implemented a Device Type Card on the __Dashboard pane__.
-Right now, the Default is set to Phone, which will limit the maximum width and height of the dashboard.
+To facilitate use with mobile devices, Tableau has implemented a **Device Type Card** on the Dashboard pane.
+Right now, the Default is set to **Phone**, which will limit the maximum width and height of the dashboard.

 We also want to consider the experience of desktop users.
 We can do this by adding another device type to the card.
-On the Menu bar at the very top of the page, select Dashboard > Device Layouts > Add Desktop.
+On the Menu bar at the very top of the page, select **Dashboard > Device Layouts > Add Desktop**.

 This option lets you see what your dashboard will look like on different devices, so you can ensure it will be visible.
 You can even customize the view for each device format.

-If you want to remove a device, you can hover over it on the Dashboard pane and click on the `...` and select __Delete Layout__.
+If you want to remove a device, you can hover over it on the Dashboard pane and click on the `...` and select **Delete Layout**.

 <div>
     <center>